Jump to section

 Travelling around London at night can seem quite daunting, especially if you’re new to the city.
-Here’s some information that may be useful to you.
+You’re probably familiar with the different kinds of transport available in London during the day.
+At night, it’s a bit different due to the service being reduced.
+We have outlined the London transport services that operate at night and some information that may be useful to you when planning your travel.

 The Tube

 On Fridays and Saturdays, the Victoria, Jubilee, Central, Piccadilly and Northern lines run through the night.
-The London Overground Service between Highbury and Islington and New Cross Gate also runs on Friday and Saturday nights into the early hours of Saturday and Sunday mornings.
-According to TfL , the service is pivotal to London’s night economy, and cuts night-time journeys by an average of 20 minutes, with some cut by more than an hour.
+The Windrush Line (part of the London Overground Service) also operates overnight between Highbury & Islington and New Cross Gate, running into the early hours of Saturday and Sunday mornings.
+Depending on stations, trains run every 10 to 20 minutes.
+You can see where the Night Tube runs here

 Weekday services and all other lines suspend service between the rough hours of 00:30 and 05:00, so be sure to familiarise yourself with exact times for your route.
 The CityMapper app is a fantastic resource for route planning.

 How much does it cost?
 Standard off-peak fares apply for travel on the night tube.
+You can check travel costs using TfL’s Find Fares function.
 Day Travelcards are valid on the day of issue (using the date printed on the card), and for journeys starting before 04:30 the following day.
 For example, if you buy a Day Travelcard at 11:00 on Friday, you can use it until 04:29 on the following Saturday.
 Daily capping on Oyster cards and contactless payment cards also applies.

 Trust your instincts - if you feel at all uneasy, move to a carriage where there are other people.
-There are also passenger alarms in all tube carriages and Help Points on all platforms - a phone that will connect you directly to the transport police.
+There are also passenger alarms in all tube carriages and Help Points on all platforms, which can connect you if you need information and assistance, or in an emergency.

 Night Buses

 At most bus stops, you can also send a text to 87287 (maybe save this in your phone?) with your bus stop code and you will receive the details of the next five buses.
-Texts cost 12p.
+Texts cost the standard network rate.
 If you feel at all uneasy whilst on a bus, you can sit near the driver.

 Look out for these signs at bus stops.
 In the white box is the bus stop code.

-Remember, your journey is not over until you’re through your front door.
-When you leave your bus or train don’t walk home alone in the dark, and plan your route so that you are confident of finding your way home.
-Stick to well-lit streets and mark out milestones or ‘safe-spaces’ en route, such as 24hr shops or police stations.
+Remember, your journey is not over until you’re safely inside your home.
+When you leave your bus or train, don’t walk home alone in the dark, and plan your route so that you feel confident finding your way home.
+Stick to well-lit streets and mark out milestones or ‘safe-spaces’ along the way, such as 24hr shops or police stations.
 It’s usually a good idea to let flatmates or friends know when you’re on your way with an expected arrival time.

 Cabs and Taxis